 Here's some close up shots of the illustrations for those using smaller screens:

 I felt this symptom was best covered visually, and so poured my heart into illustrating what's normally conveyed as a bullet point list, or blocks of prose.
 If you found this helpful, please share on social media to get the word out and help others too.
-If you would like to see more in my medical mentalism series, on the art of health deduction, then follow artibiotics on social media or subscribe at the bottow of the page.
+Follow and subscribe to artibiotics to catch more in my medical mentalism series on the art of health deduction.

-You can now get my illustrated summary poster below as a 10x16" print to let the info sink in over time, and support my work on artibiotics.
+You can get a digital print-your-own poster and phone optimised PDF here to support my work on artibiotics.
 Catch you next time!